Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s important is how the display appears to the human eye and the Find X3 Pro looks gorgeous.
 All the content I’ve viewed looks nice and vivid without oversaturation, and the 6.7-inch panel is ample for multi-tasking.
 The display is also more than bright enough for outdoor viewing, while a 120Hz high refresh rate ensures the UI feels buttery smooth.

 Interestingly, the 120Hz adaptive display supports a number of different modes depending on the content.
 10, 20, 24, 30, 60, 90, and 120Hz modes are all supported for native video playback.
-Lower refresh rates help save on power, meaning the display can consume up to 30% less energy than Oppo’s last-gen handset.
+This feature didn’t ship at launch, but OPPO has since issued an update to the phone to enable these very low refresh rates.
+Lower refresh rates help save on power, meaning the display can consume up to 30% less energy than OPPO’s last-gen handset.
 That’s a pretty significant improvement.

 Performance: efficiency wins out over raw speed